Generic Name: Allopurinol

 - In patients undergoing chemotherapy or radiotherapy

 Allopurinol reduces the production of uric acid.
 If uric acid is present in the body in excessive levels it can produce gout and kidney disease.
 Certain drugs given in chemotherapy can also increase uric acid levels.

 - The initial recommended dose is 100 mg once a day

-- This dose may be increased by 100 mg per day each month depending on the patient’s individual response to treatment
+- This dose may be increased by 100 mg per day each month depending on how the patient responds to treatment

 - Adults: 600-800 mg per day given for 2-3 days before chemotherapy commences.
-The dose may then be reduced depending on the patient’s individual response to treatment
+The dose may then be reduced depending on how the patient responds to treatment.

 Common side effects

 - Itching of skin

 - Nausea and vomiting

 - Abdominal pain